Crypto taxes in Italy 2026: rates, filing, legalization

 Payment via F24

-Installments in June and November, final settlement via the return.
-Deadline to file Redditi PF — by November 30 of the following year.
+Prepayments in June and November, final settlement via the tax return.
+Deadline for filing Redditi PF — by November 30 of the following year.

 Crypto declaration is one of the most complex parts of Italian tax reporting.
-Find a commercialista who understands crypto specifically.
-Many Italian accountants still don’t know how this works.
-More on choosing an accountant — in our article about forfettario.
+Find a commercialista (accountant/tax advisor) who understands crypto specifically.
+Many Italian accountants still do not understand how it works.
+More on choosing an accountant — in our article on forfettario.

 ?